 -

 A key challenge to studying psychedelics in animal models is the lack of suitable behavioral assays.
-Cornell researchers have innovated a new paradigm for measuring social behavior in a community of interacting mice.
-The ecologically realistic approach allows for the mapping of intricate social structure and how group behavioral dynamics are shaped by psychedelics.
+Cornell researchers have innovated a new paradigm for measuring social behavior and complex learning in mice.
+The approach allows for researchers to examine neural correlates of learning as animals form spatial and social memories that are shaped by psychedelics.

 -